 My goal is to inspire unapologetic confidence, encouraging women to look and feel amazing, regardless of size.

-This site is a constantly evolving creative space to share my classic meets fashion forward personal style, beauty secrets, journey to achieving a healthy self-esteem, confidence tips, latest finds, experiences as a mom and a proud girl with curves.
+This site is a constantly evolving creative space to share personal style, trends, beauty secrets, wellness tips, latest finds, experiences in motherhood and more.

-Today I’m a mother of a 2 year old boy named Narayan, a 5 year old English Bulldog named Kingston and a wife to my best friend, biggest supporter and business partner, Dave.
+Today I’m a mother of a 3 year old boy named Narayan, a 5 year old English Bulldog named Kingston and a wife to my best friend, biggest supporter and business partner, Dave.
 I’m a graduate of UC Berkeley with a degree in English, a licensed esthetician and multi-racial American who passionately supports the body positive and women empowerment movements.
-I’m blogging, styling, modeling, consulting and creating content for some of my favorite brands, in the midst of building a team and launching a passion project I can’t wait to share in the coming months!
+I’m blogging, styling, modeling, consulting and creating content for some of my favorite brands, in the midst of building #TeamGWC.

 Whether I’m obsessing over a particular trend, find a solution for taming frizz or simply want to share something happening in my life, you’ll be the first to know.